pathmes/Sample-Size-Home/README.md

 [Prof A Pathmeswaran,](https://medicine.kln.ac.lk/index.php/prof-a-pathmeswaran.html) Department of Public Health, Faculty of Medicine, University of Kelaniya, Sri Lanka.
 pathmes@kln.ac.lk

-Suggestions welcome but I cannot increase the number of apps to more than five - the limit for Shinyapps free paln!
+Suggestions welcome but I cannot increase the number of apps to more than five - the limit for Shinyapps free plan!